Kamituga: History

 In June 2013, the urban area of Kamituga was given the status of a city, made up of two municipalities: Bitanga and Mobale.

 Today almost all of Kamituga's economy depends on the money that is generated from the artisanal mining sector.
 With the large majority of the population in Kamituga being either directly or indirectly dependent on mining the activities.

 Geography

-It is located on the RN 2 national road, 164 km (101.9 miles) southwest of the provincial capital Bukavu and 45 km (27.9) west of the territorial capital Mwenga.
+It is located on the RN 2 national road, 164 km (101.9 miles) southwest of the provincial capital Bukavu and 45 km (27.9 miles) west of the territorial capital Mwenga.

 Climate

 According to the Köppen-Geiger climate classification system, Kamituga has the tropical savanna climate (Aw).
 It is usually very warm, humid and rainy all year round.
 The summers there has a good deal of rainfall, while the winters have very little.

 Education

 Kamituga universities: Free University of Mwenga in Kamituga, Kamituga Higher Pedagogical Institute, Kamituga Higher Institute of Buildings and Public Works.